This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about knee replacement:

 Knee replacement is surgery to replace all or part of your knee joint.
 It is also called knee arthroplasty.
-The knee joint is where your femur (thigh bone) and tibia (large lower leg bone or shin bone) meet.
-A small bone called the patella (kneecap) protects your knee joint.

 How to prepare for knee replacement: